-In this list of the best hiking daypacks we’ve selected backpacks that are available in both men’s and women’s fits so you can choose the style that will suit your needs the best.
-The women’s versions of these backpacks are sometimes a couple of liters smaller in capacity (and a couple of oz lighter) but have similiar features to the men’s versions.
+In this list we’ve selected backpacks that are available in both men’s and women’s fits so you can choose the style that will suit your needs the best.
+The women’s versions of these backpacks are sometimes a couple of liters smaller in capacity (and a couple of oz lighter) but have similar features to the men’s versions.

 How to pack for a day hike

-There is a right and many wrong ways to pack a hiking packpack!
+There is a right way, and many wrong ways, to pack!
 These tips will help ensure you’ve packed your day hiking backpack in a way that balances the load when it’s on your back, as well as so that you can easily access the hiking essentials you are most likely going to need to access more frequently while you’re out on a hike.

 The main thing to think about when packing for a hike is the balance of weight.
 The aim is to keep the heaviest items as close to the center of your back as possible.
 If heavy items are too high or too low in your pack, or right on the outside (i.e. further away from your back) or weighted to the left or right side then this can put you at more risk of getting off balance.